ChewyDinosaur/tweeter/README.md

 * After cloning the repo, run `npm install` to install the dependencies.
 * Run the server using the `npm start` command.
-* Tweeter will then be accessable at localhost:8080
+* Tweeter will then be accessible at localhost:8080

 ## Dependencies